-During each annual budget cycle, Town Council reviews applications along with staff recommendations for grant requests submitted by the June 30 deadline.
+Annual contribution requests are considered during the annual budget process for the coming year.
+Town Council reviews the application along with staff recommendation for contribution requests submitted by the June 30th Deadline.

 Signature Events represent events and programs that have been built by solid organizations over a period of time and enjoy national and international recognition for excellence.
 These events represent the Vail brand at the highest level and the loss of any one of them would have a negative effect.
 The customer base includes a significant portion of destination guests and economic impact to the town is profound.
 Example of these events and programs would include Bravo!;, Burton US Open Snowboarding Championships, Vail International Dance Festival and Vail Jazz Festival.
 Funding of this category is allocated outside of the CSE annual budget; however the results will be reported to the Commission on Special Events as part of the standard recap process and will also be presented to Town Council.